 Rather than spending funds on further study, the board suggested the cities expressing interest -- Berkeley, Oakland, Albany and Emeryville -- should create a CCA on their own.

-CCA supporters from the Local Clean Energy Alliance, the Bay Area Chapter of the Sierra Club, the East Bay Alliance for a Sustainable Economy, StopWaste.org and the Berkeley Climate Action Coalition were among speakers addressing the board.
-They stressed the need to combat climate change by maximizing renewable resources, and the importance of buying energy locally -- such as from solar panels on public buildings -- to create green jobs and boost the local economy.
+CCA supporters from the Local Clean Energy Alliance, the Bay Area Chapter of the Sierra Club, the East Bay Alliance for a Sustainable Economy, StopWaste.org and the Berkeley Climate Action Coalition addressed the board and stressed the need to combat climate change by maximizing renewable resources, and the importance of buying energy locally to create green jobs and boost the local economy.

-Opponents, many representing various East Bay chambers of commerce, pointed to risks a CCA presented.
-"You'd be in an entirely different market environment," said Paul Junge, public policy director for the Oakland Metropolitan Chamber of Commerce.
+Opponents, including East Bay chambers of commerce, pointed to risks a CCA presented.
+"You'd be in an entirely different market environment," said Paul Junge of the Oakland Metropolitan Chamber of Commerce.
 "Focus on your core mission."

-An EBMUD staff report indicated that the Marin Energy Authority was profitable during its two years of operation and noted that if EBMUD were a partner in a joint powers agreement, "little to no impact on the district's core business is assumed, since, except for some additional staff to administer and oversee the JPA, most functions would be contracted out."
+A staff report indicated the Marin Energy Authority was profitable during its two years of operation and noted that if EBMUD were a partner in a joint powers agreement, "little to no impact on the district's core business is assumed, since, except for some additional staff to administer and oversee the JPA, most functions would be contracted out."

 Board member Lesa McIntosh, representing the San Pablo-Hercules area, said her concern was the higher rates charged in Marin.
 But advocates argued that customers can opt out of a CCA and stay with PG&E.